 Like a cold, stone wall right in your face.

 As nurses, we work hard to protect our patients from setbacks.
 In an oversimplified nutshell, that’s what we do.
 That’s why we come to work.

 Sometimes, though, no matter what, setbacks happen, anyways.
 Then it is our job to help frightened, discouraged patients to fight back.
 It is our job to lend them strength, point them to hope, and offer comfort through our nursing interventions.

 Sometimes this works, and progress is restored.
 Sometimes nothing works.
 Then it becomes our job to help them accept their setback … to teach them to push forward … keep pressing on … anyways.

 But, no matter what, setbacks are hard to accept.
 We all have them.
 We do.
-I have personally spent the last three days stuck at home struggling through my own little sucker-punch, and I can tell you right now that I personally am not a fan of this.
+I have personally spent the last several days stuck at home struggling through my own little sucker-punch, and I can tell you right now that I personally am not a fan of this.
 Not.
 A. Fan.

 I want to be out helping people.
 Not staring down a stone wall.
 Again.

 My journey with Lupus is teaching me all about this in a very real way.
 It has transformed my life into an unpredictable blur of highs and lows, stops and starts, progress and setbacks.
 Living this way is not easy, and there are times when it’s definitely not fun.

 But it is what it is.
 It’s written into my story.
 It’s mine.

 It was given to me by a loving God who has always given me everything I need, exactly when I’ve needed it.